Beauty trends among American conservatives

-Background
+Origins

+MAGA makeup

+Donald Trump in 1985 and 2025.
+Trump's use of makeup dates from his television work in the 2000s.

-Texas makeup artist Stephanie Louise got the assignment to make up Lara Trump, the then-former president's daughter-in-law, for her speaking slot at the 2024 Republican National Convention.
+Texas makeup artist Stephanie Louise got the assignment to make up Lara Trump, the president's daughter-in-law, for her speaking slot at the 2024 Republican National Convention.
 In an Instagram video, she detailed the various products she used and her techniques: blending three different shades of eye shadow along with eyeliner and false lashes to create "a respectful eye" and eschewing contouring.
 The look may have helped Trump get her own show on Fox News.

 After the elections, Washington-based influencer and comedian Suzanne Lambert, who had supported Kamala Harris and other Democratic candidates in the elections, noticed that many of the women attacking her and supporting Republicans and President-elect Donald Trump in comments on her TikTok videos seemed to wear their makeup in the same distinctive style.
-As a self-described "Regina George liberal", who advocates for Democrats and political progressives to respond to Republican attacks in kind, she decided to devote a video to trying to reproduce that style.
+As a self-described "Regina George liberal" who advocates for Democrats and political progressives to respond to Republican attacks in kind she devoted a video to trying to reproduce that style.
+Lambert is credited with popularizing the concept of Republican makeup through that video, which she made shortly after Trump's victory in the November 2024 presidential election.